Favourite Shepherd Neame beer: Bear Island Triple Hopped Lager

 I have worked in hospitality since I was 17, and always enjoyed it, but never considered it as a career until I realised that teaching music weren’t going to make me happy.
 When I returned to the hospitality industry after university, I realised that I loved the variety and pace of the work, and wanted to pursue it as a career.
 No day is the same, there is always a new face to speak to and a new situation to deal with, or new product to promote.
 I can’t imagine doing anything else.

 What attracted you to the Royal Albion?

 I grew up in Thanet, so when I saw there was an opportunity to become Deputy Manager at the Royal Albion, I was really excited.
 It is a large, historic hotel boasting a breathtaking location overlooking Viking Bay.
 It is also in the centre of Broadstairs so it still has a community feel.
 I was also keen to work for Shepherd Neame, as it is a family firm and has a reputation for being family-oriented.
-My daughter is now 16, and I wanted to work for a company that offered flexibility and a support network.
+My daughter Ashley is 13, and I wanted to work for a company that offered flexibility and a support network.
 I haven’t been disappointed, as Shepherd Neame has provided me with extensive training and support.
 It is also great to be part of a large company, as you can ask for support from other managers around the business.
 We meet up regularly and phone each other to share experiences and talk situations through.

 What does a typical day involve?